Canadian Indian residential school system: Funding

 In addition to these three the Commission stated a national security element and quoted Andsell Macrae, a commissioner with Indian Affairs: "it is unlikely that any Tribe or Tribes would give trouble of a serious nature to the Government whose members had children completely under Government control."

 The federal government sought to cut costs by adopting the residential industrial school system of the United States.
 Indian Commissioner Edgar Dewdney aspired to have the residential schools, through forced labour, be financially independent a few years after opening.
 The government believed through the industrial system and cheap labour costs of missionary staff it could "operate a residential school system on a nearly cost-free basis."
 Students "were expected to raise or grow and prepare most of the food they ate, to make and repair much of their clothing, and to maintain the schools."
 Most schools did this through a system where students studied for half the day and did "vocational training" for the other half.
 This system failed and the schools never became self-supporting.

 By 1891, the government cut already low salaries, stopped covering operating costs, and implemented a fixed amount of funding per student.
 This policy drove competition and encouraged the admission of students that were deemed "too young or too sick."
 The chronic underfunding developed a health crisis within the schools and a financial crisis within the missionary groups.
-In 1911, in an attempt to alleviate the health crisis the federal government increased per capita grant funding.
+In 1911, in an attempt to alleviate the health crisis, the federal government increased per capita grant funding.
 However, the funding did not adjust for inflation.
-In the 1930s, throughout the Great Depression, and World War II that grant was repeatedly reduced.
-In 1937, the per capita grant averaged $180 per student per year.
-For perspective, per-capita costs for comparable institutions included: Manitoba School for the Deaf $642, Manitoba School for Boys $550, U.S. Chilocco Indian Agricultural School $350.
-The Child Welfare League of America stated per capita costs for "well-run institutions" ranged between $313 and $541, Canada was paying 57.5% of the minimum figure.
+In the 1930s, throughout the Great Depression and World War II, it was repeatedly reduced, and by 1937, the per capita grant averaged just $180 per student per year.
+For perspective, per-capita costs for comparable institutions included: Manitoba School for the Deaf: $642, Manitoba School for Boys: $550, U.S. Chilocco Indian Agricultural School: $350.
+The Child Welfare League of America stated per capita costs for "well-run institutions" ranged between $313 and $541; Canada was paying 57.5% of the minimum figure.
 Changes in per capita costs did not occur until the 1950s and were seen as insignificant.
-In 1966, Saskatchewan residential schools per capita costs ranged from $694 and $1,193, which is 7%–36% of what other Canadian child-welfare institutions were paying ($3,300 and $9,855) and 5%–25% of what U.S. residential care was paying ($4,500 and $14,059.)
+In 1966, Saskatchewan residential schools per capita costs ranged from $694 and $1,193, which is 7–36% of what other Canadian child-welfare institutions were paying ($3,300 and $9,855) and 5–25% of what U.S. residential care was paying ($4,500 and $14,059.)